0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

 ### Effective percentage

-The last parameter called the $\texttt{EffectivePercentage}$ is for measuring the unused portion of the user's signed gas price.
+The last parameter called the $\texttt{EffectivePercentage}$ is used to measure the unused portion of the user's signed gas price.

 In order to calculate the $\texttt{EffectivePercentage}$, one option is to consider pricing resources based on the number of consumed counters within the Polygon zkEVM's proving system.